expo/expo/packages/expo-splash-screen/README.md

 ##### I'm targeting iOS version < 11

 You cannot use [`named colors`](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/WhatsNewXcode/xcode_9/xcode_9.html) feature in your Xcode project.
-Instead you have to create additional image set that would contain small 1x1px images, each with desired background color.
-Then you'll use this additional image resource as a background in splash screen view.
+Instead you have to create an additional image set that contains small 1x1px images, each with the desired background color.
+Then, you'll use this additional image resource as a background in the splash screen view.

-You can use this online online generator to obtain 1x1px `.png` images with desired colors: http://www.1x1px.me.
+You can use this online generator to obtain 1x1px `.png` images with desired colors: http://www.1x1px.me.

 1. Create `SplashScreenBackground` `Image Set` with desired background colors for each mode in your `Images.xcassets` directory:
     - open your `.xcassets` directory with images,